MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 + Authenticate with Machine Learning Server using the remoteLogin() or remoteLoginAAD() functions in the mrsdeploy package as described in "[Connecting to Machine Learning Server to use mrsdeploy](how-to-connect-log-in-with-mrsdeploy.md)."

-## Web service types

-<a name="standard"></a>

-### Standard R web services

- These web services offer fast execution and scoring of arbitrary R code and R models.
-They can contain R code, models, and model assets.
-They can also take specific inputs and provide specific outputs for those users who are integrating the services inside their applications.

-Standard web services, like all web services, are identified by their name and version.
-Additionally, a standard web service is also defined by any R code, models, and any necessary model assets.
-When publishing a standard web service, you must also define the required inputs and any output the application developers use to integrate the service in their applications.

-A code sample for publishing web services can be [found later in this article](#publishService).

 ## Permissions for managing web services

 Any authenticated user can: